 \section{Related Work}

-\textbf{Vision-and-Language Navigation}\quad Agents that attempt to follow instructions by navigating to a prescribed location were initially studied in simple environments requiring limited or no perception, using instructions that were often procedurally generated \citep{chen2011learning, Artzi2013WeaklySL, Andreas2015AlignmentBasedCS, Mei2016ListenAA, misra2017mapping}.
-More recent work has included settings based on photorealistic 3D environments and natural language instructions \citep{anderson_vision-and-language_2018, chen2019touchdown}, using environments such as Matterport3D \citep{Matterport3D} and Streetview \citep{mehta2020retouchdown}.
-This instantiation of the problem, known as Vision-and-Language Navigation (VLN), raises the prospect of sim-to-real transfer to physical robots \citep{anderson2021sim}, and encouraged further datasets exploring dialog \citep{thomason:corl19,hahn2020way}, search for objects \citep{qi_reverie_2020} and multilingual instructions \citep{AlexKu:20}.
+\textbf{Vision-and-Language Navigation}\quad Agents that follow instructions by navigating to a prescribed location were initially studied in simple settings requiring limited or no perception, using instructions that were often procedurally generated \cite{chen2011learning, Artzi2013WeaklySL, Andreas2015AlignmentBasedCS, Mei2016ListenAA, misra2017mapping}.
+More recent work has explored photorealistic 3D settings and natural language instructions \cite{anderson_vision-and-language_2018, chen2019touchdown}, using environments such as Matterport3D \cite{Matterport3D} and Streetview \cite{mehta2020retouchdown}.
+This instantiation of the problem, known as Vision-and-Language Navigation (VLN), raises the prospect of sim-to-real transfer to physical robots \cite{anderson2021sim}, and encouraged further datasets exploring dialog \cite{thomason:corl19,hahn2020way}, object search \cite{qi_reverie_2020} and multilingual instructions \cite{AlexKu:20}.